-The Experiential Education and Field Studies Program is designed to provide an integrative experience of study and reflection on the theology and practice of ministry.
-Students engaged in experiential education and field studies join in a process of spiritual, academic, personal and professional formation while simultaneously developing, practicing and refining the arts and skills of ministry.
-Students who are in good standing may register for field studies upon the completion of seven units.
+The Office of Experiential Education engages students in an integrative experience of study, practice, and reflection on all dimensions of public ministry.
+In collaboration with local congregations and agencies, students examine their spiritual, academic, personal and professional formation while simultaneously developing and refining the arts and skills of ministry.
+Students may engage with the office at anytime to curate experiences outside of the classroom that may enrich the seminary experience.

-A two-semester indivisible field studies course, designed to be taken sequentially during one academic year, is required of all Master of Divinity and Master of Arts in Ministry students enrolled in Field Studies.
-One unit of credit is granted for each semester for a total of two credits.
-It is expected that all students will satisfy this requirement in one of three ways:
+The Field Studies program is required of all Master of Arts in Ministry students.
+Students who are in good standing may register for Field Studies upon the completion of seven courses.
+It is expected that students will satisfy this requirement in one of three ways:

-- Participate in one academic year [September-May] of ministry under supervision within an approved ministry setting while enrolled in MIN-404/MIN-405 Reflection on the Practice of Ministry - Receive transfer or equivalency credit from another accredited seminary or theological education program upon approval from the advisor and Director of Experiential Education and Field Studies - Persons currently engaged in full-time Christian ministry will enroll in MIN- 404/MIN-405 Reflection on the Practice of Ministry and be assigned a mentoring pastor for reflection, guidance and evaluation
+- Yearlong Internship + Course: Participate in one academic year [September-May] of ministry under supervision within an approved ministry setting while enrolled in MIN-404/MIN-405 Reflection on the Practice of Ministry - Yearlong Mentorship + Course: (for students already in a full-time ministry setting) Persons currently engaged in full-time Christian ministry will enroll in MIN-404/MIN-405 Reflection on the Practice of Ministry and be assigned a mentoring pastor for reflection, guidance and evaluation - Transfer credit: Receive transfer or equivalency credit from another accredited seminary or theological education program upon approval from the advisor and Director of Experiential Education and Field Studies